Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Conclusion

 \section{Conclusion}

 In this paper, we present an efficient and deterministic point cloud registration method, leveraging a novel pose decoupling strategy.
-By utilizing $L_\infty$ residual projections, we successfully decouple the initial 6-DOF problem into three 2-DOF sub-problems, resulting in improved efficiency.
-Furthermore, we introduce a step-wise search strategy based on branch and bound for these sub-problems.
-Specifically, we define the inlier set maximization objective function and derive the novel upper bound based on the interval stabbing technology.
-Interestingly, thanks to its significant robustness, our proposed method can be extended to solve the challenging SPCR problem by introducing the interval merging technology.
-Extensive experiments conducted on both synthetic and real-world datasets demonstrate the superior performance of our proposed method in terms of efficiency and robustness when compared to state-of-the-art approaches.
+By utilizing $L_\infty$ residual projections, we successfully decouple the initial registration problem into three sub-problems, resulting in improved efficiency.
+Furthermore, we introduce a step-wise deterministic search strategy based on branch and bound for these sub-problems.
+Specifically, we define the inlier set maximization objective function and derive the novel upper bound based on the interval stabbing technique.
+Benefit from interval stabbing, we can further reduce the dimensionality of the branching space, thus accelerating the BnB search while maintaining robustness.
+Interestingly, thanks to its significant robustness, our proposed method can be extended to solve the challenging SPCR problem by introducing the interval merging technique.
+Extensive experiments conducted on both synthetic and real-world datasets demonstrate the competitive performance of our proposed method in terms of efficiency and robustness when compared to SOTA approaches.